 Dead Cross is a hardcore-punk band from southern California established by Dave Lombardo in 2015, featuring Mike Patton on vocals.
 Their debut album was released on August 4, 2017, and they have another EP due out in May/June of 2018.

 Dead Cross Formation and Early Days (2015-2016)

 Dead Cross formed after Dave Lombardo ended his band Philm in late 2015.
-In November 2015, with an upcoming Philm tour already scheduled and studio time with Ross Robinson already booked, Dave invited some earlier tourmates into the studio to see what they could produce so they could perform on the booked dates and avoid disappointing a band from Mexico that Philm had been booked with.
-The former tour and studio-mates included Justin Pearson and Gabe Serbian who had toured with Lombardo and Fantomas as part of The Locust, whilst Pearson and Crain had recently spent time in the studio and Robinson and Lombardo tracking some songs for Poppy Jean Crawford.
+In November 2015, with an upcoming Philm tour already scheduled and studio time with Ross Robinson already booked, Lombardo invited some former tour and studio-mates into the studio to see what they could produce so they could perform on the booked dates and avoid disappointing a band from Mexico that Philm had been booked with.
+The former tour and studio-mates included Justin Pearson, Mike Crain, and Gabe Serbian.
+Pearson and Serbian toured with Lombardo and Fantômas as part of The Locust, whilst Pearson and Crain had recently spent time in the studio and Robinson and Lombardo tracking some songs for Poppy Jean Crawford.
 Mike Crain is also a member of The Locust off-shoot Retox with both Pearson and Serbian.

 This group of former tourmates turned into Dead Cross almost immediately, and within 24 hours had a band name, a logo and had begun creating music.
-They performed their first gig on December the 1st 2015.
+They performed their first gig shortly thereafter on December the 1st 2015.
 Lombardo performed drumming duties alongside Pearson on Bass, Crain on Guitar and Serbian on vocals.
 The released their first song ‘We’ll Sleep When They’re Dead’ in March 2016 on the band’s Sound Cloud page (which has since been removed).

 They then performed another series of shows in early 2016 including support for Melt-Banana, The Melvins, and Napalm Death.
 In April 2017, they also performed at the Modified Ghost Festival in Vancouver alongside bands such as The Dillinger Escape Plan, and Gabe Serbian’s old band Cattle Decapitation.

-Prior to releasing their album Dead Cross had seven songs written for their live performnaces, these included:
+Prior to releasing their album Dead Cross had seven songs written for their live performances, these included: